Basic toolkit

 Copy files with:

-cp <source> <target>
+cp <source> <target>Set target to

-to keep name and to point at present directory.
+.to keep name and to point at present directory.

 $ cp /proj/introtouppmax/labs/linux_tutorial/ .